ojung/mbeanz/README.md

 ## Usage

-Either put `mbeanz` in your path or use it from the project root:
+Either put `bin/mbeanz` in your path or use it from the project root:
-`./mbeanz`
+`bin/mbeanz`

 ## License